( ) Medvedev wins nuclear pledge at rare N. Korea talks

 “I am full of positive feelings.
 The meeting was substantive and open,” Medvedev said.

-He told reporters that North Korea supported a planned pipeline to carry Russian gas supplies to South Korea through the North, a route that would allow Moscow to reach new energy-hungry Asian markets.
+He told journalists that the Stalinist state supported a planned pipeline to carry Russian gas supplies to South Korea through the North, a route that would allow Moscow to reach new energy-hungry Asian markets.

 The deal would concern “the transit of gas across the territory of North Korea and accordingly the addition to this project of the Republic of Korea, considering that the main consumers are on its territory,” Medvedev said.

-"Without preconditions, in the course of the negotiations, the North Koreans will be ready to solve the issue of introducing a moratorium on testing and spent nuclear fuel processing," Kremlin spokeswoman Natalya Timakova said.
+“Without preconditions, in the course of the negotiations, the North Koreans will be ready to solve the issue of introducing a moratorium on testing and spent nuclear fuel processing,” Kremlin spokeswoman Natalya Timakova told reporters.

-North Korea has previously called for an early resumption of six-party talks -- including China, Japan and the United States as well as the two Koreas and Russia -- "without preconditions".
+North Korea has previously called for an early resumption of six-party talks involving China, Japan and the United States as well as the two Koreas and Russia, “without preconditions”.

 Kim earlier swept up to the meeting at the Sosnovy Bor (Pine Forest) garrison outside Ulan-Ude in a 1990s black Mercedes with no number plates.

-He was personally welcomed by Medvedev, the Russian president's business suit and bright violet tie creating a glaring contrast with the dull khaki uniform of the North Korean supremo.
+He was welcomed by Medvedev, whose business suit and bright violet tie creating a glaring contrast with the dull khaki uniform of the North Korean supremo.

 The two men sat at a small table decorated with white flowers, backed by the flags of the two nations.
 They were later joined by their delegations for full negotiations.

-Kim had arrived in Ulan-Ude aboard his armoured train a day earlier on a week-long Trans-Siberian journey which started at the weekend when he crossed the border into Russia's Far East.
+Kim had arrived in Ulan-Ude aboard his armoured train a day earlier after a week-long Trans-Siberian journey which started at the weekend when he crossed the border into Russia’s Far East.

-Kim last travelled to Russia in 2002 when he met then president Vladimir Putin in Vladivostok.
-In May, Kim visited China, a third visit in just over a year to his country's sole major ally and economic lifeline.
+Kim last travelled to Russia in 2002 when he met then-president Vladimir Putin in Vladivostok.
+In May, Kim visited China, the third trip in just over a year to his country’s major ally and economic lifeline.